Seventh Conference of the International Woman Suffrage Alliance: Preparations for future convenings

 Several countries competed for the honor of holding the conference of the Alliance in 1915 and its regular convention in 1917.
 May Wright Sewall, honorary president of the International Council of Women, presented an official invitation from the managers of the Panama Pacific Exposition to be held in San Francisco in 1915, endorsed by the California Equal Suffrage Association; the executive committee of the National Suffrage Association of Germany extended an urgent request for the conference and that of France for the congress.
 The answer was referred to the board, and it later accepted the invitations to Berlin and Paris.
 This had been the largest meeting of the Alliance.
-Never had the prospects seemed so favorable for accomplishing its objectives; never had the fraternity among the women of different nations seemed so close.
-When they parted with affectionate farewells and the bright hope of meeting two years later in Berlin, they little knew that it would be seven years before they came together again; that during this time, the world would be devastated by World War I, and that it would be necessary once more to start the task of developing among the women of the nations involved, the spirit of confidence, friendship and cooperation.
+When they parted with the bright hope of meeting two years later in Berlin, they little knew that it would be seven years before they came together again and that during this time, the world would be devastated by World War I, and that it would be necessary once more to start the task of developing the spirit of confidence, friendship and cooperation among the women of the nations involved.